askmrsinh/regression-aes/README.md

 ----------------------

 In a regression problem, we aim to predict the output of a continuous value, like in this case, the score for an essay.
-Altough the grading is done in discreete steps within the range of 0-60, we can solve this problem through regression.
+Although the grading is done in discrete steps within the range of 0-60, we can solve this problem through regression.
-Other alternative approaches may include classifcation, Nural Nets and Deap Learning.
+Other alternative approaches may include classification, Neural Nets and Deap Learning.

 First, we load the data into a data frame and compute various sets of features.
-These can be roughly categoried as:
+These can be roughly categorized as:
 ```python
 meta_features = ['essay_length', 'avg_sentence_length', 'avg_word_length']
 grammar_features = ['sentiment', 'noun_phrases', 'syntax_errors']